msmol/fzfrunner/README.md

 - [krunner-pass](https://github.com/akermu/krunner-pass)

-As a former Plasma/krunner (+ krunner-pass) user that has switched to Sway, I wanted a unified runner that can launch:
+As a former Plasma/krunner (+ krunner-pass) user that has switched to Sway, I wanted a unified runner that can:

-- passwords stored in my $PASSWORD_STORE_DIR
+- copy passwords stored in my $PASSWORD_STORE_DIR to my clipboard
-- applications in /usr/share/applications
+- launch applications in /usr/share/applications
 - fallback to simply run the command "as-is" if entry is neither of the above

 ### Usage